fe-jan23-wise-web-wizards/gadgets-store-api/README.md

 - **category** to specify the category of products;

 2. `GET /products/new` <br/>
 Use this endpoint to get the newest products.
-You can use the following search parameters to make some filtering & sorting:
-- **limit** to specify the number of products to return;
+You can use **limit** search parameter to specify the number of products to return.

 3. `GET /products/discount` <br/>
 Use this endpoint to get all the products sorted by discount in descending order.
-You can use the following search parameters to make some filtering & sorting:
-- **limit** to specify the number of products to return;
+You can use **limit** search parameter to specify the number of products to return.

 4. `GET /products/count` <br/>
 Use this endpoint to get the products quantity.
 You can use the following search parameters to make some filtering & sorting: